pbauermeister/umlsequence2/examples/README.md

 # Umlsequence Examples

-All diagrams in this directory were creating by running:
+All diagrams in this directory were created by running:
 ```
 umlsequence2 README.md -m
 ```